Simple Ways to Get Better Sleep

 Stress, mounting responsibilities, and poor habits mean that adults are getting less sleep than they should.
 According to a University of Pennsylvania study, about 25% of Americans experience insomnia every year, and a quarter of these cases progress to chronic insomnia.

-Not only can sleep deprivation make you feel more tired and sad, but it can also irreversibly affect your work performance, brain function, and overall health.
+Sleep deprivation can make you feel more tired and sad, but it can also irreversibly affect your work performance, brain function, and overall health.
 It can also increase the risk of developing obesity and heart disease in adults.

 A few adjustments to your lifestyle can help you get the sleep you deserve.
-You can also get medication from a Tulsa dispensary.
 Here are a few ways to get a good night’s sleep:

 You need to teach your body to stick to a sleep schedule.
 One way to do that is to set a routine and follow it religiously.
 You need to wake up and prepare for bed at the same time each day, even if you don’t have work the following day.
 Stick to a routine teaches your body to prepare for bed at night and wake up feeling reinvigorated.

-Even if you get your full eight hours every night, if the hours are inconsistent, you will not feel refreshed in the morning.
+Even if you get your full eight hours every night, you will not feel refreshed in the morning if the hours are inconsistent.
 And sleeping for a longer time to make up for lost sleep will only result in a disrupted schedule.